jabezpauls/student-reg-blockchain/README.md

 3. Approve the connection in MetaMask
 4. Make sure you're on the "Localhost 8545" network (the app will prompt to switch if needed)

-### 3. Enter the contract address
+### 3. Verify contract loaded

-Paste the deployed contract address (shown after running `npm run setup`) into the input field.
+The contract address should load automatically.
+If not, paste the deployed contract address (shown after running `npm run setup`) into the input field.

 ### 4. Register students